Guidelines for Photos & Illustrations

 The visual quality of any kind of illustration is at least as important as its informational function.
 Avoid the following:

-- Photocopies (except of black on white line drawings), laser copies, or printouts of scans.
+- Photocopies (except of black on white line drawings), or printouts of scans.
 Even if these look OK to a casual glance, they will not reproduce well in the book.
 The rescanning and printing process will magnify all their faults, often producing a ripply moiré pattern and poor contrast.

 - Images downloaded from the internet.
 These are typically low resolution files that may look good on screen, but will not print well.